IE Reporting Glossary

 - Credit FTE: Measure of student activity in classes where students have the opportunity to earn credit.
 Includes College Now courses, post-secondary remedial, lower division collegiate, and professional technical courses.

 - Non-Credit FTE: Measure of student activity in classes where student do not have the opportunity to earn credit.
-Includes Adults Basic Education (ABE), College Preparation courses, Community Learning classes and Business & Employee Development activities.
+Includes Adults Basic Education (ABE), College Preparation courses, Continuing Education classes and Business & Employee Development activities.

 - Reimbursable FTE: The State of Oregon does not reimburse the College for all generated FTE.
 COCC does not receive reimbursement for FTE generated out of state or internationally or for a selection of hobby/recreation courses offered by community learning.
 Reimbursable FTE is determined by taking the total FTE and subtracting the non-reimbursable FTE.